-Likewise, if you don’t ensure that your price tags are securely attached to your items, it’s all too easy for them to get separated.
-This is why my consignment caddy includes several different types of tape.
-Masking tape won’t damage the covers of books, but packing tape is a better choice for attaching tags to clear plastic bags that contain, say, a set of baby bottles or onesies.
-(For what it’s worth, the cheaper/thinner the packing tape, the better, in my experience; the thicker tape peels off too easily.)
+Likewise, if your price tags are super-securely attached, it’s all too easy for them to go missing.
+This is why my consignment caddy includes several types of tape.
+Masking tape won’t damage the covers of books.
+But packing tape is a better choice for attaching tags to clear plastic bags of baby bottles or onesies.
+(For what it’s worth, the cheaper/thinner the packing tape, the better; thicker tape peels off too easily.)

-Similarly, for clothing and other fabric items, a tagging gun is more secure than using safety pins.
-Even better is using two barbs, instead of just one, on each tag; this further decreases the chances of the tag being accidentally ripped off.
+For clothing and other fabric items, a tagging gun is more secure than using safety pins.
+Even better is using two barbs, instead of one, on each tag.
+This further decreases the chances of the item losing its tag..

 Finally, tagging guns and cable or “zip” ties (the kind you’ll find in the automotive section of discount-department stores) are indispensable for securing tagged clothing onto hangers.
-If your clothing item contains a loop-shaped brand or size tag inside the back, use the loop and a zip tie to attach the item securely to the hanger.
-If you have a multi-piece outfit, you can also use a tagging gun to attach the pieces to each other, by tagging matching bottoms underneath their corresponding tops.
+For clothes with a loop-shaped tag inside, zip-tie through the loop to secure it to the hanger.
+For multi-piece outfits, you can also use a tagging gun to attach the pieces to each other.
 Just be careful not to leave permanent holes in the clothing.
-Using a fine-needle gun (which is designed for use on clothing), and always tagging along a seam if possible, will help with this.
+Using a fine-needle gun (intended for clothes tagging), and always tagging along a seam, will help you avoid holes.

 Yes, this seems like a lot of extra work and time.
 (See my previous tip about trying to be done at least a week before your sale.)
-But if you’re going to make the effort to sell things at a big event anyway, you’ve already invested a lot of time and energy.
-Why not take a few final steps to increase the chances that your items will actually make it from sales floor to customer’s “paid” pile, without any detours along the way?
+But if you’re going to make the effort to consign at a big event, you’ve already invested lots of time and energy.
+Why not take a few final steps to increase the chances that your items will actually make it into someone’s “paid” pile?

 There are several reasons for this.
 First and foremost, you’ll learn a ton that will help you do even better next time out.
-If nothing else, you’ll better understand the rules of your own sale, and why its owners – for example – insist on using a certain type of paper and a certain type of print quality.
-When I volunteered a few shifts at my first event, seeing all the paper-thin tags that got ripped in half by accident, all the poorly-printed tags that wouldn’t scan at the checkout, and all the tags that got separated from their items because they were poorly attached was more than enough to convince me.
+If nothing else, you’ll better understand your own sale’s rules.
+Such as (for example) why you have to use a certain weight paper and print quality.
+The first time I helped out, seeing flimsy tags that had torn, poorly-printed tags that wouldn’t scan, and piles of tagless items convinced me fast.

-Second, those who work at the event often get special perks, whether it’s early shopping privileges or a chance to earn even more profits from your sales.
+Second, volunteering often gets you special perks, such as early shopping privileges or a chance to increase your profits.
 At some sales, every additional shift you work means you earn an additional percentage of your profits.
 Work enough shifts and you could get back 100% of the profits from your items.
 If you’re selling hundreds of items, this could add up to hundreds of dollars.
-(I was able to do this at my last event by coordinating with my mother to come visit for the week of the sale, so she could watch the girls for me.)
+(At my last sale, I arranged for my mama to visit during sale week, so she could watch the girls.)

-In addition, seeing what passes through your sale’s “quality control” area will give you a new appreciation for how important it is to leave time for one last check-over of even your best outfits.
-This past sale, after priding myself on being so meticulous at prepping all my gear, I was mortified to see that one of my outfits got pulled before the event even started.
-Some baby spit-up stains had magically surfaced on it in the time since I’d hung it on the hanger, as spit-up stains tend to do, and I hadn’t done a final visual check of my hanging items before putting them on the sales floor.
+Moreover, seeing what passes through your sale’s “quality control” area will help you better understand what mistakes to avoid.
+This past sale, I was mortified to see that one of my outfits got pulled before the event even started.
+Some baby spit-up stains had magically reappeared after I’d hung it on the hanger, as spit-up stains often do.
+And I hadn’t done a final visual check of my hanging items before putting them on the sales floor.